Study of the photon's pole structure in the noncommutative Schwinger model: Two- and three-loop noncommutative correction to the Schwinger mass

+By a similar argument concerning (\ref{simplified result of two loop}), it is proved that ${\cal F}=0$.
+In the same way, the second and the third terms in (\ref{finalthreeloop}) vanish.
+As a consequence

-According to (\ref{spectrum}), the commutative Schwinger mass remains free from noncommutative correction at three-loop order.
-Similarly, at two loop order, it is proved that $\Pi_{--}^{(2)}=0$.
-In what follows, this calculation will be extended to all orders of the quantum corrections.
+In view of the formula (\ref{spectrum}), it is deduced that the commutative Schwinger mass remains also untouched by noncommutativity at three-loop order.
+In the next section, this calculation will be extended to all orders.